The RAF Phantom That Caught a Soviet Spy in Aeroflot Paint

 The intercept

 The pilot, on visual identification, found himself looking at an Aeroflot Il-62 in fully civilian livery.
 That was unusual but not unprecedented.
 Aeroflot did fly Il-62s to and from London Heathrow and other Western hubs.
 The catch, in this case, was that the aircraft was flying a heading and an altitude profile that did not match any filed civilian flight plan.
-It was, in plain terms, where it shouldn’t have been.
+It was, in plain terms, where it shouldn’t have been — and heading straight for the ships taking part in the naval exercise.

 The Phantom pilot did what he was trained to do.
-He took up station off the Il-62’s port wing, took photographs, and called in the contact.
-The Aeroflot crew waved at him through the cockpit window.
-The Il-62 did not deviate from its flight path.
+He took up station alongside and called in the contact — and then, as he has recounted it, a large panel on the Il-62’s belly slid open to reveal camera lenses, pointed at the warships below.
+The Phantom crew tucked in a few dozen feet beneath the jet to block the cameras’ view, and stayed there.
 The Phantom shadowed it until the airliner exited UK airspace heading east, presumably home to the Soviet Union, and broke off the intercept.

 Why the Aeroflot livery mattered